Pittsburgh Mercy Mercy Behavioral Health - Pittsburgh Pennsylvania

 Pittsburgh Mercy Mercy Behavioral Health - Pittsburgh, PA

-Pittsburgh Mercy Mercy Behavioral Health is treatment facility located at 330 South 9th Street in the 15203 zip code in Pittsburgh, PA that offers medication-assisted substance use treatment.
-It accepts adult women, domestic violence victims and court/judicial system clients into its treatment service.
-Pittsburgh Mercy Mercy Behavioral Health provides naltrexone administration, suboxone prescription and relapse prevention from naltrexone to children and adolescents.
-Some of the treatment approaches used by Pittsburgh Mercy Mercy Behavioral Health consist of 12-step facilitation, substance use counseling and motivational interviewing.
+Pittsburgh Mercy Mercy Behavioral Health is treatment facility located at 330 South 9th Street in the 15203 zip code in Pittsburgh, PA that offers medication assisted substance use treatment.
+It accepts domestic violence victims, court/judicial system clients and people with trauma into its treatment program.
+Pittsburgh Mercy Mercy Behavioral Health provides relapse prevention from naltrexone, naltrexone administration and suboxone prescription to children and adolescents.
+Some of the treatment approaches used by Pittsburgh Mercy Mercy Behavioral Health consist of relapse prevention, trauma-related counseling and dialectical behavior therapy.

 Address: 330 South 9th Street, Pittsburgh, PA 15203